 When using the REBATE and SUSTAINING grants, where can I purchase my pet and supplies?

-You may purchase your pet and supplies at any pet store, but not a superstore, department store, or grocery store (such as Walmart, Target, Kmart) with a pet department.
-You may also purchase your products online as long as it is from an authorized pet supplier (and not an online superstore such as Amazon.com) and you must receive an itemized bill showing what was purchased and how much was spent.
+You may purchase your pet and supplies at any pet store.
+We will NOT accept receipts from a grocery store, superstore, or department store (such as Walmart, Target, Kmart, etc.) You may purchase pet supplies online as long as it is from an authorized pet store (We will NOT accept receipts from Amazon, eBay, etc.) You must submit an itemized bill showing what was purchased and how much was spent.
 We prefer that you shop at a local, independent retailer if possible.
 If that is not an option in your area, we will accept receipts from the larger chains.
 Receipts from breeders (companies that sell only live animals) will not be accepted.

 Where do I send my receipts?